alpaddesai/IntroductionToMachineLanguageProgramming/README.md

 # Introduction To Machine Language Programming

-The project is an introduction to machine language progrmaming with "How to Program C++/C# with Deitel".
+The project is an introduction to machine language programmming with "How to Program C++/C# with Deitel".
 Reference the program.cs for details.

 /*  Introduction to Machine Language Programming How to program with Deitel